ethereum/ethereum-binaries/README.md

 // most of the time we are done here. but let's try a manual integration
 // prysm binaries are not packaged, but uploaded as raw binaries
 // we opt-out of the packaged binary flow with `packagesOnly: false` and take care of release assets ourselves
-// we will now get all release assets from the prysm github repository, ordered by latest version (if this information can be extracted) const versions = await cm.getClientVersions({
+// we will now get all release assets from the prysm github repository, ordered by latest version const versions = await cm.getClientVersions({
   packagesOnly: false // prysm binaries are not packaged => return raw assets })